saucelabs/sauce-docs/docs/dev/error-messages.md

 * Check for infinite loops in your test.
 * If you suspect that the error is related to latency in the Sauce network or testing infrastructure, consider breaking your test suite up into [small, autonomous, atomic tests](https://wiki.saucelabs.com/pages/viewpage.action?pageId=48365933).
 * If your test needs more than 1800 seconds to complete, you can use the `maxDuration` capability to make Sauce wait longer for your test to complete.
-You can find more information about this capability in the Timeouts section of the [Test Configuration Options](https://wiki.saucelabs.com/pages/viewpage.action?pageId=80417492) topic.
+You can find more information about this capability under [Test Configuration Options > Timeouts section](/dev/test-configuration-options).

 ## User Terminated